xmos/lib_src/doc/python/README.txt

 Tests are run for all suported input and output sample freqencies, and for worst case frequency deviation.
 Note that not all modules support all input scenarios - these are ignored.

-The result of this script is the generation an rst file which is inclorporated into the documentation, incorporating a full set of charts and summary table.
+The result of this script is the generation an rst file which is included into the documentation, incorporating a full set of charts and summary table.